eslam-mrc/big-data-case-study/Walkthrough.md

 # Walkthrough
-This is more of a description of the setup that I ran this project on in addition to some prerequisites and a walkthrough on how to make your own setup and run the project.
+This is more of a description of the setup that I ran this project on, in addition to some prerequisites and a walkthrough on how to make your own setup and run the project.

 ### My PC's specs:
 - Windows 10 x64